spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-ef/src/site/markdown/index.md

 In this sample, an integration test is defined in the **pom.xml** file.
 The test will:

-* Install/Start node A
+* Start node A
-* Trigger the java integration test: it has web client which sends a request to the **/openapi-server-war/test** endpoint of OpenAPI Generated WAR, and validates the response is **200_OK** with a message **Hello, TIBCO!**.
+* Trigger [OpenAPIWARTest](../../test/java/com/tibco/ep/samples/web/openapi/server/OpenAPIWARTest.java): it uses Jersey web client which sends a request to the **/openapi-server-war/test** endpoint of OpenAPI Generated WAR, and validates the response is **200_OK** with a message **Hello, TIBCO!**.
-* Stop/remove node A
+* Stop node A
 Use the [maven](https://maven.apache.org) as **mvn install** to build from the command line or Continuous Integration system:

 ![maven](images/maven.gif)